nordeim/Maria-Family-Clinic/maria-family-clinic/SUBPHASE_8.10_IMPLEMENTATION_SUMMARY.md

 - **Unified Data Model** for cross-system consistency
 - **Production-Ready Code** with full type safety and error handling

-The Healthier SG program now feels like a natural extension of the Maria Family Clinic platform, providing users with a unified, comprehensive healthcare experience while maintaining the performance and reliability of the existing system.
+The Healthier SG program now feels like a natural extension of the My Family Clinic platform, providing users with a unified, comprehensive healthcare experience while maintaining the performance and reliability of the existing system.